zdravkov/kendo-docs/api/wrappers/php/Kendo/Data/DataSource.md

     ?>

 ### type
 If set the data source will use a predefined transport and/or schema.
-The only supported value is "odata" which supports the OData v.2 protocol.
+The supported values are "odata" which supports the OData v.2 protocol and "signalr".

 #### Returns
 `\Kendo\Data\DataSource`